Companions for Heroes offers two types of dogs, depending on the needs and qualification of each Hero.

-A Service Dog will be trained for Public Access and is required to be in training for a minimum of three months.
-The training requirements for a service dog consists of a passed AKC CGC Test and a passed Public Access Test.
+A Service Dog will be trained for Public Access and is required to be in training for a minimum of six to nine months.
+The training requirements for a Service Dog consists of a passed AKC CGC Test and a passed Public Access Test.

 - The Service Dog MUST be between the ages of 1 year to 3 years.